These Underrated U.S. Islands Are the Power Moves of the Summer

 A remote escape lies 10 miles off the coast of Maine

-If you’re looking to really “get away from it all” (you know… the news, the office, your roommate) follow these three steps: Get to Portland, Maine (and complete the mandatory quarantine), drive up the coast 60 miles to New Harbor, and hop on a boat.
+If you’re looking to really “get away from it all” follow these steps: Get to Portland, Maine (and complete the mandatory quarantine), drive up the coast 60 miles to New Harbor, and hop on a boat.
 After an hour or so of cruising through the frigid Atlantic waters, you’ll land on Monhegan Island.
-It barely covers a square mile of ocean.
-It’s home to a year-round population of less than 50 artists, fishermen, and hardy residents who hunker down during Maine’s harsh winters.
-Those numbers swell in the summer, when the island butterflys from a North of the Wall-esque rock into the golden beaut that inspired artists like Edward Hopper and Andrew Wyeth.
+Covering a scant square mile of ocean, it’s home to a year-round population of less than 50 artists, fishermen, and hardy residents who hunker down during Maine’s harsh winters and welcome visitors in the golden summer.

 For daytrippers, The Hardy Boat offers a five-hour layover, which is just enough time to hoof it over some of the island’s 12 miles of trails.
 Grab a sandwich at The Barnacle, the island’s lone deli, and picnic on Lobster Cove, overlooking the bones of a long-ago shipwreck.
 Cool off with a pint (or two) of Lobster Cove American Pale Ale on the deck of the Monhegan Brewing Company.

 Revillagigedo Island, Alaska

 Black bears, brown bears, salmon runs, salmon-colored stilt houses

 You can take airplane tours to various bear-filled spots around the island, or perhaps you’d like to try some ziplining over the salmon streams, which is to say hopefully over some bears.
 If you didn’t know, you’re in the world’s largest temperate rainforest.
 Shop for sculptures, jewelry, and other Native Alaskan wares downtown, and take a stroll down Creek Street to check out the colorful houses propped up on stilts. —KM